-- -To recognize the necessity for transmission corridors within and through Imperial - County; - To plan for the least disruptive corridor routing and to encourage the development of joint use corridors; and - To formalize the County's input to the appropriate public and private entities in terms of goals, policies, routing criteria and specific corridor location plans.
+- To recognize the necessity for transmission corridors within and through Imperial County; - To plan for the least disruptive corridor routing and to encourage the development of joint use corridors; and - To formalize the County's input to the appropriate public and private entities in terms of goals, policies, routing criteria and specific corridor location plans.

-The following goals are established and adopted for these policies:
+The following goals are established and adopted:

-- To -protect -the -health -and -safety -of -Imperial -County's -residents -and- their communities by assuring that the corridors will be so located as to have the least possible adverse impact upon them. - To protect the health and well-being of Imperial County's agricultural economy by assuring that the placement of transmission towers and lines will have the least possible adverse impact on agriculture to the extent practicable. - To protect, as much as possible, the fragile ecological balance of our wetlands and surrounding desert by assuring that natural resources will be considered in the location of transmission corridors. - To support IID's transmission plan of service, which utilizes to the extent possible existing transmission systems and capability prior to constructing new transmission lines and enhances grid reliability? - To utilize, wherever possible practicable and approved by appropriate permitting authority, existing rights-of-way (such as existing lines, roads, canals- and railroads) for the placement of transmission towers and lines so as to maximize efficient use of land and minimize impacts to our surrounding environment. - To minimize, as much as possible practicable, the impact of transmission towers and lines upon our aesthetic environment by encouraging appropriate location and design features.
+- To protect the health and safety of Imperial County's residents and their communities by assuring that the corridors will be so located as to have the least possible adverse impact upon them. - To protect the health and well-being of Imperial County's agricultural economy by assuring that the placement of transmission towers and lines will have the least possible adverse impact on agriculture to the extent practicable. - To protect, as much as possible, the fragile ecological balance of our wetlands and surrounding desert by assuring that natural resources will be considered in the location of transmission corridors. - To support IID's transmission plan of service, which utilizes to the extent possible existing transmission systems and capability prior to constructing new transmission lines and enhances grid reliability? - To utilize, wherever practicable and approved by appropriate permitting authority, existing rights-of-way (such as existing lines, roads, canals and railroads) for the placement of transmission towers and lines so as to maximize efficient use of land and minimize impacts to our surrounding environment. - To minimize, as much as practicable, the impact of transmission towers and lines upon our aesthetic environment by encouraging appropriate location and design features.

--To -participate -in -State -and -Federal -licensing -procedures -for -the -location of transmission lines, towers and related substations where it is deemed that such participation would serve the best interests of the County.
+• To participate in State and Federal licensing procedures for the location of transmission lines, towers and related substations where it is deemed that such participation would serve the best interests of the County.

-The following guidelines will be followed regarding transmission routes, except where competent and responsible advice dictates indicates otherwise.
+The following guidelines will be followed regarding transmission routes, except where competent and responsible advice indicates otherwise.